dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 ### Query with where filters

 Where filters in API allow for a filter list or string.
-We recommend using the filter list for production application as this format will realize all benefits from predicate pushdown where possible.
+We recommend using the filter list for production application as this format will realize all benefits from the <Term id="predicate-pushdown"  /> where possible.

 Where Filters have a few objects that you can use: